Maren Hassinger: Education

+She earned a Master of Fine Arts in fiber from UCLA in 1973.

-Career and influences
+Arts career and influences

-Maren Hassinger started her artistic experimentation in a Los Angeles junkyard in the early 1970s, where she came across bulks of industrial wire rope.
+Maren Hassinger started her artistic experimentation while a graduate student at UCLA in the early 1970s, in a Los Angeles junkyard where she came across bulks of industrial wire rope.
 She found that the material could be used sculpturally and as a fiber that could be manipulated to resemble plant life.
-It was during this period in the 1970s that Hassinger began to collaborate with the sculptor Senga Nengudi.
-Incorporating both sculptural and performance work, their collaborative sculptures have been considered ahead of their time due to their process of "combin[ing] sculpture, dance, theater, music and more with the collaborative spirit of community meetings and the avant-garde brio of Allan Kaprow's happenings."
-Additionally, Hassinger utilizes movements of everyday life in her dance.

-While few of their works from the 1970s remain, Hassinger and Nengudi continue to collaborate, with Hassinger activating Nengudi's sculpture R.S.V.P.X as recently as 2014.
+This became a signature medium for her.
+It was also during this period that Hassinger began to collaborate with the sculptor Senga Nengudi.
+The two artists' friendship developed when they were both working as CETA artists administered by Brockman Gallery.
+This federally funded program enabled Hassinger to create Twelve Trees #2 in 1979.

+Hassinger was part of Los Angeles art collective Studio Z which included Nengudi, David Hammons, Ronn Davis, Duval Lewis, RoHo, Franklin Parker, Barbara McCullough, Houston Conwill, and Joe Ray (artist).